Fatima-Zohra-Jaber/Fatima-Zohra-Jaber/README.md

 # 💫 About Me:

-Hi 👋, I’m Fatima Zohra Jaber<br>
+ 👋 Hi, I'm Fatima Zohra Jaber

-👀 I’m passionate about programming and technology 💻<br>
+💡 Passionate about programming and technology

+🚀 Always curious and motivated to grow as a developer

-🔭 I’m currently working on ScolaNova<br>🌱 I’m currently learning  web development
+🎯 Currently focused on learning and building in web development

+Let's connect and create something great together! 😊

 # 💻 Tech Stack: